Imanm02/Bookshop/README.md

 The project consists of two main components: a front-end web application for user interaction and a back-end API that handles order processing and other business logic.

+## Project Components

+- **Frontend**: A React-based web application that provides a dynamic and interactive user experience.
+- **Backend**: A Django-based API that manages business logic, including user authentication, order processing, and data persistence.

+### Prerequisites

+- Python 3.8 or higher
+- Node.js and npm

 ## Getting Started

 Follow these steps to set up and run the project locally: